 July 2016 onwards: Contributing to health infrastructure activities and potential research opportunities

 July – August 2016: Deciding priorities at stock-take event and follow-up meetings with key partners

 May – June 2016: Carrying out self-assessment process as base-line for national Healthy New Towns team

 April 2016 onwards: Delivering awareness-raising presentations to various organisations

 April – May 2016: Setting up governance arrangements and local Healthy New Town delivery team

 February 2016: Pitching final-round bid to dragons’ den at King’s Fund event in London

 July 2015 onwards: Preparing our bid and building our network of contacts interested in supporting the Healthy New Towns programme.

 NHS England announced the ten selected developments on 1st March 2016.
-NHS England are now working with the ten sites at a series of workshops.
+NHS England work with the ten sites via a series of workshops.
 Find out more about the Healthy New Towns programme.